-Stay safe; avoid costly fines!
+Stay safe and avoid costly fines!

 All projects, no matter the size, could pose a threat to your safety or result in costly mistakes.
 Diggers Hotline, a free service, works with MGE and other participating utilities to identify buried lines on your property so that you can dig freely and safely.
 State law requires anyone planning excavation or construction activities to contact Diggers Hotline at least three days before digging begins.